MrBukLau/mp3tag-web-sources-scripts/README.md

 ## Questions About the Web Sources Scripts
 #### Q: How do I change the purchasing country?
-A: The default purchasing country is the United States.
+A: For these web sources scripts in this repository, the default purchasing country is the United States.
 To change the default purchasing country, you will have to go to the .inc file and search for the line that has `ITUNESCOUNTRYID` in it.
 Below this line, you will see 143441, which is the iTunes storefront ID of the United States.
-You can change this storefront ID to the storefront ID of the country you want it to be, and you can find these storefront IDs of different countries at this [link](https://github.com/MrBukLau/mp3tag-web-sources-scripts/blob/main/Information/iTunes%20Country%20Codes%20and%20Storefront%20IDs.csv) and this [link](https://gist.github.com/hmml/8942940).
+You can change this storefront ID to the storefront ID of the country you want it to be, and you can find these storefront IDs of other countries by clicking on this [link](https://github.com/MrBukLau/mp3tag-web-sources-scripts/blob/main/Information/iTunes%20Country%20Codes%20and%20Storefront%20IDs.csv).

-*Example Using Germany as the Purchasing Country:*
+*Purchasing Country Example (Germany):*
 <br>
 ```
 OutputTo "ITUNESCOUNTRYID"